Experimental Bounds on Deformed Muon Lifetime Dilation: Introduction

 \section{Introduction}

 The debate over whether Poincaré symmetry is preserved at a fundamental level has been ongoing for decades, particularly in discussions about extensions of the Standard Model \cite{Kostelecky:2003fs} and quantum gravity phenomenology \cite{Amelino-Camelia2013,Addazi:2021xuf}.
-In general, the models discussed in the literature can be categorized into two scenarios: a) Lorentz Invariance Violation (LIV), where the relativity principle is broken and inertial frames -- those in which particle behavior is invariant -- would no longer exist; b) Deformed (or Doubly) Special Relativity (DSR), where a deformation or modification of Poincaré symmetry maps inertial frames onto each other.
+In general, the models discussed in the literature can be categorized into two scenarios: a) Lorentz Invariance Violation (LIV), where the relativity principle is broken and preferred inertial frames -- those in which the behavior of physical systems is distinguished -- exist; b) deformed (or doubly) special relativity (DSR), where a deformation or modification of Poincaré symmetry maps inertial frames onto each other and no distinguished preferred frame exists.

-In the LIV case, one still has that the map between frames that are related by relative velocities, translations and rotations as the standard Poincaré transformations however, these are no loonger symmetry transformations of the physical system described and thus preferred frames exist.
-In the DSR case, the transformations between inertial frames are modified with corrections suppressed by the energy scale that indicates deviations from Poincaré symmetry \cite{Lukierski:1991pn,Lukierski:1992dt,Majid:1994cy,Amelinodsr1}.
-In general, both models predict some effects such as time delays in simultaneously emitted massless particles, with corrections that are similar enough to make it challenging to distinguish between LIV and DSR models.
+In the LIV case, one still has the map between frames that are related by relative velocities, translations and rotations as the standard Poincaré transformations, however, these are no longer symmetry transformations of the physical system described which thus leads to the existence of preferred frames.
+In the DSR case, the transformations between inertial frames are modified and adopted to the new symmetry of quantum spacetime.
+Usually, these modifications are studied as deviations from Poincar\'e symmetry by corrections suppressed by an energy scale (in the context of quantum gravity usually assumed to be the Planck scale) that indicates deviations from Poincaré symmetry \cite{Lukierski:1991pn,Lukierski:1992dt,Majid:1994cy,Amelinodsr1}.
+In general, both models predict some effects such as energy-dependent time delays in the time of arrival of simultaneously emitted massless particles, with corrections that are similar enough to make it challenging to distinguish between LIV and DSR models.

-A series of papers \cite{Arzano:2019toz,Arzano:2020rzu,Bevilacqua:2022fbz,Bevilacqua:2024jpy,Lobo:2020qoa,Lobo:2021yem,Lobo:2023yvi,Morais:2023amp} have shown that deformations of boosts in DSR present a promising avenue for investigating quantum gravity effects through the time dilation of particle lifetimes.
-In particular, the authors of \cite{Lobo:2020qoa,Lobo:2021yem,Lobo:2023yvi,Morais:2023amp} (which we are included) identified an amplification factor proportional to the square of the ratio between the energy and mass of the unstable particle $(E/m)^2$.
+A series of papers \cite{Arzano:2019toz,Arzano:2020rzu,Bevilacqua:2022fbz,Bevilacqua:2024jpy,Lobo:2020qoa,Lobo:2021yem,Lobo:2023yvi,Morais:2023amp} showed that deformations of boosts in DSR present a promising avenue for investigating quantum gravity effects through the time dilation of particle lifetimes.
+In particular in \cite{Lobo:2020qoa,Lobo:2021yem,Lobo:2023yvi,Morais:2023amp} an amplification factor had been identified that is proportional to the square of the ratio between the energy and mass of the unstable particle $(E/m)^2$.
 If confirmed, this effect could serve as strong evidence that Poincaré symmetry needs to be extended at a fundamental level.